Guide to the Survey of Employment, Payrolls and Hours

 Data can be collected directly from survey respondents, extracted from administrative files or derived from other Statistics Canada surveys and other sources.
 Responding to the survey component of the SEPH is mandatory, as is the case with most business surveys.

 The statistics compiled by the SEPH are based on a census of administrative records for all in-scope establishments with employees that can be found on the Business Register.
-The total payroll employment estimates and the monthly payrolls are derived from the administrative source.
-Administrative information for total gross monthly payrolls and the total number of employees for the last pay period in the month are obtained from payroll deduction accounts maintained by CRA.
+The Canada Revenue Agency Payroll Deduction (PD7) administrative source provides two variables: the total number of employees for the last pay period of the month and the gross monthly payrolls.
+The PD7 source covers all employers with remittances for employee income taxes, CPP/QPP, and Employment Insurance contributions.

 Information for general government services is provided to SEPH on a monthly basis by the provincial, territorial and federal governments in the form of electronic files extracted from their payroll records.
 A BPS questionnaire, adapted for the public sector, is used to collect data for government entities not included in the electronic files.

-The BPS, conducted monthly, is used to estimate the SEPH variables not available from the administrative source.
-Estimates from the administrative source and the BPS are combined to produce the full range of the SEPH variables.
+The BPS, conducted monthly, is used to estimate the SEPH variables not available from the administrative sources.
+Estimates from the administrative sources and the BPS are combined to produce the full range of the SEPH estimates.

 Since 1993, CRA has used PD7 payroll deduction forms remitted by employers to gather data on two variables: (1) total gross payrolls and (2) total number of employees for the reporting period.